The main natural attractions that make Puerto Vallarta a truly magical place are three:

 Surrounded by an arc of hotels and resorts, you'll enjoy a variety of recreational activities and water sports that include parasailing, water skiing and popular for swimming too.
 Playa de Oro is one of the many fine beaches in Vallarta, both for residents and visitors.

-Probably the most famous, most visited and most popular beaches in town, Los Muertos Beach and Olas Altas are located on the south side of the Malecon and Cuale River Island, quite a few international hotels and resorts serve as its background, great for people watching, families and it's fine for swimming and other beach activities.
+Probably the most famous, most visited and most popular beaches in town, Los Muertos Beach and Olas Altas are located on the south side of the Malecon and Cuale River Island, quite a few international hotels and resorts serve as its background, great for people watching, families and it's fine for swimming and other seaside activities.

 The area surrounding it is known as the Old Town or Zona Romantica, the beach here is intended for families, newlyweds, and is a wonderful place to just watch a sunset and at the same time have a drink or enjoy a delicious meal.
-El Dorado, on Los Muertos has been receiving celebrities since the 1960, when Eva Gardner, Richard Burton and Elizabeth Taylor, would stop by there and enjoy a beer (or more than one!).
+El Dorado, on Los Muertos, has been receiving celebrities since 1960, when Eva Gardner, Richard Burton and Elizabeth Taylor, would stop by there and enjoy a beer (or more than one!).

 Add to this formula the recently remodeled Los Muertos Pier, a great stroll, a place to take the water taxis north and south, plus a beautiful place to enjoy the sunsets.

-Conchas Chinas (which can be translated as Chinese Shells or in more coloquial Mexican-Spanish: Curvy Shells), is one of the most fascinating beaches you are likely to find in the area, located in the South Zone, just south of the Romantic Zone, only a few minutes south of downtown Pto.
+Conchas Chinas (which can be translated as Chinese Shells or in more colloquial Mexican-Spanish: Curvy Shells), is one of the fascinating beaches you are likely to find in the area, located in the South Zone, just south of the Romantic Zone, only a few minutes south of downtown Pto.
 Vallarta, flanked by lush mountains on one side and aquamarine waters lapping at the clean, white sandy beach.

 Enjoy natural pools formed by encircling rocks, a fried fish on a stick, relax and enjoy yourself as you rarely have before.
-The transparent waters offer you a clear view into the depths where you'll see a wide array of fish and other sea animals that are found in the area, an experience you will likely never forget.
+The transparent waters offer you a clear view of the depths where you'll see a wide array of fish and other sea animals that are found in the area, an experience you will likely never forget.
 Proof that is is one of the cleanest Pto.
 Vta. town beaches available.

-Located at the southernmost point of south of Puerto Vallarta, Mismaloya is at the foot of the mountains and offers a beautiful blue-green bay for your day trip.
-If you want some of the best views the area has to offer, plus beautiful attractions along the way, luxy hotels, great restaurants and terraces over the beach take a slower trip down the coast to Mismaloya.
+Located at the southernmost point of the south of Puerto Vallarta, Mismaloya is at the foot of the mountains and offers a beautiful blue-green bay for your day trip.
+If you want some of the best views the area has to offer, plus beautiful attractions along the way, luxurious hotels, great restaurants and terraces over the beach take a slower trip down the coast to Mismaloya.

 Don't write Garza Blanca off your beach list just yet.
-There is still public access if you follow the edge of the Condo development there is a road that leads all the way to the beach.
+There is still public access if you follow the edge of the Condo development there is a road that leads all the way to the edge.

 This amazing marine park is located between Las Gemelas and Mismaloya.
-Don't miss the opportunity to boat, snorkel or dive through the deep tunnels, caves, colourful reefs and arches of these wonderful islands.
+Don't miss the opportunity to boat, snorkel or dive through the deep tunnels, caves, colorful reefs and arches of these wonderful islands.
 Acquaint yourself with the many forms of marine life and birds that live at and around Los Arcos.
 These islands appear to float on the surface of some of the deepest waters of the Pacific.

 Between small hills, trees and palm trees, where the sweet waters of a river mix with the sea, lies a small fishing village called Boca de Tomatlan, this is the last beach to the South of Vallarta that is accessible from the highway before it curves inland.
 On its shores are several small rustic restaurants.

-You can only get to Quimixto by boat or panga, those of you who are looking for new stories and adventures, you'll will find the little village of Quimixto, with a population of approximately 250 inhabitants.
-Visitors to this beach can either walk or ride a rented horse into the jungle where you'll eventually find a large waterfall with a deep big lagoon for swimming or snorkelling.
-Afterwards you can return to the beach and enjoy a home-style meal at any of the Mexican seafood restaurants that are there.
+You can only get to Quimixto by boat or panga, those of you who are looking for new stories and adventures, you'll find the little village of Quimixto, with a population of approximately 250 inhabitants.
+Visitors to this beach can either walk or ride a rented horse into the jungle where you'll eventually find a large waterfall with a deep big lagoon for swimming or snorkeling.
+Afterwards, you can return to the beach and enjoy a home-style meal at any of the Mexican seafood restaurants that are there.

 To discover and enjoy the sea life on Quimixto, don't forget to dive into its welcoming waters, where you'll be amazed by a new world of tropical fish, sea turtles, coral, and much more.

-A beach with fine white sand, Majahuitas lies at the foot of a lush jungle, accompanied by the sounds of the jungle fauna, lapped by the soft blue waters of the bay.
+This small colorful location offers a small beach with fine white sand, Majahuitas lies at the foot of a lush jungle, accompanied by the sounds of the jungle fauna, lapped by the soft blue waters of the bay.

 Want to go to a place where waters meet and swirl.
 This is the original meaning of the name Yelapa, a picturesque beachside village, which opens its doors for you to explore its landscape, about 40 minutes away from Boca de Tomatlan by water taxi.
 This is a place distinguished by its colorful surroundings, its tradition, its kind and gentle people, who for the most part, dedicate their lives to fishing and tourism.
-As it's a traditional village, you must try their Mexican food dishes, fresh fish and lobster.
+As it's a traditional village, you must try their Mexican food dishes, fresh fish, and lobster.

-Yelapa, the perfect place to lose yourself in the jungle, wade through rivers, or take up sports such as swimming in the soft water, diving or fishing.
+Yelapa, the perfect place to lose yourself in the jungle, wade through rivers or take up sports such as swimming in the soft water, diving or fishing.
 You can also take long hikes from the village until you reach the waterfall, more than fifty feet high, falling from the mountain during the rainy season (June to September).
 Those who have had enough of the rides and excitement can simply choose to relax on the beach for hours on end.

 Yelapa, due to its distance from normal civilization makes you feel as if you were on a tropical island, free from the normal stress, far from it all, you suddenly start feeling, hearing, enjoying all the new things that surround you, the big ground crabs, the silent flight of the bats, the romantic glow of the fireflies that come out at dusk, it's a natural symphony just waiting for you to relax and listen in.